Title IX Grievance Procedure

 Initial Steps and Determination of Appropriate Procedures

 Upon actual knowledge of a report of alleged conduct, the Title IX coordinator will perform an initial assessment which includes making initial contact with the potential complainant of the report and offering information to include supportive measures.
 If the initial assessment reveals that the alleged conduct does meet the definition of sexual harassment as contained within the USDOE’s Title IX regulations, the investigation will proceed pursuant to the Title IX formal grievance procedure below.
-If the alleged conduct does not meet the USDOE’s definition of sexual harassment, the investigation will proceed pursuant to the Power-Based Violence and Sexual Misconduct Policy, Student Code of Conduct, or other disciplinary procedure.
+If the alleged conduct does not meet the USDOE’s definition of sexual harassment, the investigation will proceed pursuant to the Power-Based Violence and Sexual Misconduct Policy, Code of Student Conduct, or other disciplinary procedure.

 Investigation